x22x22/qwen-code/docs/rfc/qwen-code-cli-output-format-stream-json-rfc_clear_en.md

 - The CLI must call `cancelOngoingRequest`, abort the `AbortController`, finalize history items, and emit `result/cancel`.
 - If no request can be canceled, the CLI should return `{"type":"result/cancel","status":"noop"}` with an explanation.
+- When the underlying stream reports `GeminiEventType.UserCancelled`, the CLI also emits `{"type":"x-qwen-session-event","event":"USER_CANCELLED","message":"User cancelled the request."}` so clients can update the session state.
+- Double-tapping ESC to clear the input is handled on the client side; structured integrations can replicate that locally without sending additional CLI messages.

 ## Event Categories and Channels